NoelM/noelm.github.io/content/posts/zig_threading.md

 ```

 {{<hint>}}
-Previously, I presented the thread-safe allocator with the name `arena`.
-In this implementation, a thread-safe
+Previously, I presented an `arena` thread-safe allocator.
+The current implementation does not require a thread-safe
-allocator is not required.
+allocator anymore.
 {{</hint>}}

 `prime_manual.zig`: [Github](https://github.com/NoelM/zig-playground/blob/main/prime_numbers_parallel/prime_manual.zig)

 ### Standard Library

-Now I use the type `std.Thread.Pool` from the _stdlib_, as shown previously it maintains a pool of threads.
+The type `std.Thread.Pool` from the _stdlib_ maintains a pool of threads.
 But instead of
 putting integer to a queue, we spawn tasks (calls to a function) queued in a `RunQueue`.

 ```zig